euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 The article on Game of Thrones was deemed especially illustrative for the task of comparing the topics in a text, as the storyline of the TV show developed between the two different snapshot dates as new characters were introduced.
 Other characters became less relevant and were removed from the article.
 The article on World War 2 was especially interesting as one of the motivations for the topic tool is to find subtle changes in data.

-Fig. 3 shows how different the global cluster, i.e. the full group of words on the maximum zoom setting, of the Wikipedia articles on the United States, Game of Thrones and World War 2 are.
+Fig. 3 shows how different the global cluster, i.e. the full group of words on the minimum zoom setting, of the Wikipedia articles on the United States, Game of Thrones and World War 2 are.

 .. figure:: global_clusters.png